-What’s the minimum credit score needed to get the best rates on everything?
+What’s the minimum credit score needed to get the best rates on most types of loans?

 There’s a lot of debate as to where that threshold lies.
 Is a credit score of 780 good enough to get the best mortgage rates, credit card offers, and loan rates?
 Here are three compelling reasons why it might be the magic line of demarcation between very good and stellar credit.

 It used to be a 740 would qualify you for the best mortgage rates.
 Well, that all changed after the Great Recession in very big way.
 The top rung of scores has been raised, unfortunately.

 Currently, the minimum credit score to get the best mortgage rates is typically in the range of 750-760, at least with most lenders.
 However, a 740 to 750 FICO may still qualify you for the best rates with some lenders (as the saying goes, your mileage may vary).But when it comes to jumbo mortgages, a 760 probably isn’t going to fetch you the lowest APR.
 A mortgage broker from Georgia told me that in order to get the best rate on a jumbo loan, you typically need a 780 credit score along with a hefty down payment of up to 25%.
 Conclusion?
 For lower mortgage amounts, a 760 will do just fine.
 But if you’re talking across the board – all mortgage sizes – then a 780 or higher FICO score will be required.